 - the reporter

-- Ability to add other users for individual issues
+- Members of this Security Group have the authority to add or remove other users for individual issues.

-- Security sensitive bugs shall be made public (by removing the security sensitive indicator) after an embargo period of TBD days.
-The Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Security Subcommittee does not act upon a security sensitive bug after its TBD days of embargo are over, it shall be automatically made public by removing the security sensitive setting.
+- Security sensitive bugs shall be made public (by removing the security sensitive indicator) after an embargo period of 60 days.
+The Zephyr Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Zephyr Security Subcommittee does not act upon a security sensitive bug after its 60 days of embargo are over, it shall be automatically made public by removing the security sensitive setting.

 - Likewise, there shall be code repositories marked as security sensitive, accessible only to the Security Group members where the code to fix said issues is being worked on and reviewed.
 The person/s contributing the fix shall also have access, but fix contributors shall have only access to the tree for said fix, not to other security sensitive trees.

-- A CVE space shall be allocated to assign Zephyr issues when the SWG decides such is needed.
+- A CVE space shall be allocated to assign Zephyr issues when the Zephyr Security Subcommittee decides such is needed.

 - The severity of the issue with regard to security shall be entered by the reporter.

-- All security relevant issues shall trigger an automated notification on the Zephyr security mailing list (email@example.com).
-Any member of the security board can then triage the severity of the issue according to the Common Vulnerability Scoring System v3.0
+- All security relevant issues shall trigger an automated notification on the Zephyr security mailing list (firstname.lastname@example.org).
+Any member of the security board can then triage the severity of the issue according to [CVSS].

 Threat Modeling and Mitigation¶